Skip to main content

 Is HaasBeisl good for solo dining?

 • Yes.
-Neighbourhood Beisln in Vienna are generally welcoming to solo diners, and the relaxed pace makes eating alone at the table comfortable rather than awkward.
+Neighbourhood Beisln in Vienna are generally welcoming to solo diners, the relaxed pace makes eating alone at the table comfortable rather than awkward.

 • If a counter or bar seat is available, that is often the leading solo option for atmosphere and ease of service.